Daytime Resource Centers

 What the Clubhouse can do for you

-You decide how you want to be involved by choosing work in the departments that interest you or use your talents.
-The departments are: clerical/members, culinary/snack ship and maintenance.
-There are no schedules, agreements, contracts or rules for participating – you choose the involvement at the level that feels right to you.
+You decide how you want to be involved by choosing work in the areas that interest you or use your talents.
+Our two main areas of focus are clerical and culinary.
+There are no schedules, agreements, contracts, or rules for participating – you choose the involvement at the level that feels right to you.

 Employment assistance and education at the clubhouse